 Building your Team and Relationships

 In the first article of this multi-part series, we touched on how to research, identify and choose the right market when investing in multifamily apartment buildings in the US.
 So, by this point, you should have your market of choice on hand and perhaps already started looking at a few potential properties.
+Building your Team is key factor especially when investing out of area.

 Today, we are turning our focus on how to build your A-team and cultivate robust business relationships.
 After all, good relationships and strong teams result in great business deals.
 And the same is true when it comes to buying multifamily apartments.